Grantlal/TutoringManager/README.md

 # TutoringManager
-Software Engineering: 465 Architecture project Location
+Software Engineering: 465 Architecture Project Location

 Angular project that will exemplify features of a tutoring management system.
 Some of these include: